KeryxLabs/KeryxFlux/README.md

 ## Acknowledgments

-Part of the **KeryxLabs** ecosystem, building modern tools for interoperability.
+Part of the **KeryxLabs** ecosystem, building modern tools for data flows.

 ---